 - Desktop icon - Users use a desktop shortcut icon to raise change requests from the Policy Request dialog.

-The detail for each setting is configured using the Policy Change Requests dialog, accessed from the Global Settings ribbon.
+Details for each setting are configured using the Policy Change Requests dialog, accessed from the Global Settings ribbon.

 Configure email and immediate policy change requests in the Request Types tab on the Policy Change Requests dialog.

 When a user is prompted to elevate their privileges to run an application, they can click a link in the Access Denied message box to request a permanent configuration change.
 When the user clicks the link, they are prompted to enter the reason for the change request, which is sent to the email address configured in the Application Control console.

 The Email Request function uses Messaging Application Programming Interface (MAPI) to send emails.
 An Application Control administrator reviews the request, and if the request is granted, updates the configuration and deploys the AAMP file.